 On large projects, there may be more than one concept meeting.
 In this meeting, we are laying out the general concept of the project.
 We will review the floor plan drawings.
 But there are no elevations, cross-sections, or fine details.
 We are also providing refined budgetary information.
 We are still in a ballpark, but we have reduced the size of the ballpark.
 After approving the concept, we will talk further about the selections to be made.

 Charrette is a fancy French word indicating an all-hands meeting.
 This often takes place at your home and we bring in various members of our team such as the job manager, plumber, and electrician to talk through the concept and get everyone’s input on what they will need to do their part of the job and to start the process of problem-solving so that we can avoid doing this during construction..
 With small projects, the Charrette will sometimes be done at our office or even via email.

 In this phase, we design feature elements such as stairs, cabinetry, fireplaces, and built-in furniture.
 Drawings are prepared that describe the important technical details.
 Plans, elevations, and sections are developed.

 Occasionally, we will need to come back after a project has been finished to make adjustments.
 We are always available to monitor and adjust our work as necessary.
-We employ a third-party survey system to check with our clients after we finish each job to insure that we are continually learning from our client’s experiences.
 Additionally, we will call you periodically to make sure that everything is in good working order and to ask questions about the durability of the work we have done for you.
-Our goal is to build projects and relationships that will last for generations to come.
+Our goal is to build projects and relationships that will last for generations.